 Your employer might give you the option of an advance loan.
 This is usually for a small amount, up to $1,000.
 This money will be taken out of your paycheck.

-While you’ll have access to your money right away, there are drawbacks to keep in mind.
+While you’ll have access to your money immediately, there are drawbacks to keep in mind.
 It could lead to poor financial habits, as you might need to keep tapping into future funds to pay for today.
 Further, as your employer is fronting you the money now from the next paycheck, you’ll have less money dropping in your bank account come next paycheck.
 In turn, you might need to continue getting an advance.

 - Who it’s best for: Those who are employed, need money right away and don’t have the best credit.

 - When the money arrives: It can arrive as quickly as the same day or the next day.
 Sometimes, you can get a small advance two days before your paycheck hits.

 Take out a personal loan

 Personal loans can have several advantages.
 For one, they’re quite versatile in what you can use the money for, including buying groceries or paying bills if you’re in a financial pinch.
 Another draw of personal loans is that they’re unsecured, so you won’t have to offer collateral such as a house or car.

 You can find personal loans through banks, online lenders or credit unions, which may offer lower rates for members.